-Current Ministry Location-Maryknoll Sisters Center
+Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NY

 Sister Joanna went to Chicago’s Chinatown in 1968 and to New York’s Chinatown in 1969.
 In addition, she was director of youth services at Transfiguration Church until 1986.
-During roughly this same period, she was co-founder and artistic director from 1970 to 1977, and from 1983 to 1992, of the Four Seas Players in New York City (1970-1977 and 1983-1992).
-In 1986 Sister Joanna was artistic director of the Hong Kong Repertory Theatre from 1986 to 1990 and six years later became the group’s director.
-In 1992, Sister Joanna co-founded the Yangtze Repertory Theatre of America in New York City, a group that produces works for and by Asian artists.
+During roughly this same period, she was co-founder and artistic director of the Four Seas Players in New York City (1970-1977 and 1983-1992).
+In 1986 Sister Joanna was artistic director of the Hong Kong Repertory Theater until 1990 and six years later became the group’s director.
+In 1992, Sister Joanna co-founded the Yangtze Repertory Theater of America in New York City, a group that produces works for and by Asian artists.

-She also received the 1994 Distinguished Alumni Award from Teachers College of Columbia University, where she earned her M.A., M.Ed ,.and Ed.D. degrees with a major in communications.
+She also received the 1994 Distinguished Alumni Award from Teachers’ College of Columbia University, where she earned her M.A., M.Ed., and Ed.D.
+Degrees with a major in communications.
 Sister Joanna has been a prolific playwright and stage director in China, Hong Kong, Canada and the United States for over 35 years.

-In 2002, Sister Joanna began working in the Rehabilitation through the Arts program at Sing Sing state prison in Ossining, New York.
+In 2002, Sister Joanna began working in the Rehabilitation through the Arts program at Sing Sing State Prison in Ossining, NY.
 She directed inmates in August Wilson’s Jitney and the critically-acclaimed production of Sophicle’s Oedipus Rex.
 In 2014, NBC’s Dateline program featured Sister Joanna and a former Sing Sing inmate, who with the help of Sister Joanna was proven to have been erroneously convicted.
-The program included a story about the business the ex-inmate started after being released from prison.
+The program included a story about the business that this ex-inmate started after being released from prison.
 An Interview for the program was filmed at Maryknoll.
 Sister Joanna also is an accomplished painter and designer and in her youth trained for six years under the great HON Chi-Fun.
 Sister Joanna’s art has been presented in solo and group exhibitions throughout New York.
 In 2003, her oil painting An Outburst in Late Spring was honored at the Best of America Art show by the National Oil & Acrylic Painters Society.